keltonhalbert/SHARPlib/README.md

 Another note to the Style Guide is that, where possible/appropriate, full or verbose variable names are preferred to abbreviated ones when working with function parameters.
 For example, `temperature` or `pressure` is preferable to `temp` or `pres` when defining function arguments, so that it is abundantly clear to the code reader what is being passed through.
 This is especially the case with temperature, as `temp` is commonly used to refer to temporary variables, leading to confusion.

+### Unit Testing Framework
+For unit tests, we make use of the [doctest singe header source library](https://github.com/doctest/doctest) found in the `tests` directory.
+CMake will automatically configure and build the tests in the `tests` directory, and can also be run interactively with command line arguments with the compiled binary.
+To learn more, see the doctests github page and documentation.

 ### Building the Static Library
 To build the static library, simply run the following commands from the project root directory:
 ```